docker/docs/engine/swarm/how-swarm-mode-works/nodes.md

 Using a [Raft](https://raft.github.io/raft.pdf) implementation, the managers maintain a consistent internal state of the entire swarm and all the services running on it.
 For testing purposes it is OK to run a swarm with a single manager.
-If the manager in a single-manager swarm fails, your services will continue to run, but you will need to create a new cluster to recover.
+If the manager in a single-manager swarm fails, your services continue to run, but you need to create a new cluster to recover.

 To take advantage of swarm mode's fault-tolerance features, Docker recommends you implement an odd number of nodes according to your organization's